patillades/card-prices/readme.md

 When all cards have been read, the data will be stored on a json file on the "data" folder.
 To reanalyse the latest results, launch the script adding the `--analyse=true` argument.

+The only current test can be run with:

+`phantomjs --load-images=false tests/testProductsPage.js`

 Use phantomjs >= 2.1.1.